SAP-samples/cloud-extension-html5-sample/mission/README.md

 ## Implementation of a simple UI application

 Once we have setup the landscape, we can now develop, test and run a simple UI application.
-In this section, we will show you the steps to implement the simple UI application using the SAP BTP managed HTML5 repository.
+We will show the steps to implement the simple UI application using the SAP BTP managed HTML5 repository.
 This is a kind of PoC to see if and how the whole landscape setup is working.

 * [Develop a simple UI application](./create-application/develop/README.md)
 * [Test the simple UI application](./create-application/test/README.md)